juhalehtonen/graphql-playground/README.md

 ## How I studied

 In addition to the official GraphQL website, the primary source of information for my learning day was the [eBook](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) "Craft GraphQL APIs in Elixir with Absinthe" by Bruce Williams and Ben Wilson.

+## License

+Licensed under the MIT license.
+See LICENSE file for more details.